jankroken/commandline/README.md

 * Options with none, one or multiple arguments
 * Optional and mandatory options
-* Multiple instances of options, without mixing the arguments specified for each occurance
+* Multiple instances of options, without mixing the arguments specified for each occurrence
 * Option arguments with a delimiter (similar to the '-exec' option of 'find')
 * Option groups (and multiple occurrences of option groups)
 * Support for arguments not connected to an option